 Throughout this manual there are references to control characters.
 In order to print them in this manual, they have been written using standard characters and icons.
 Escape characters are represented by <ESC> and a carriage return is represented by <CR>.
 It is important to note that all printer functions, unless otherwise noted, must be followed or terminated with a carriage return (<CR> or HEX OD).
-The printer ignores the <LF> (Line feed) or HEX 0A character so it si easier to read and troubleshoot files if the <LF> character is sent after the <CR> character.

-Note: Control codes are ignored when the printer is configured for binary compression mode (^D23, bit 7).
+Note: Control codes are ignored when the printer is configured to accept binary compressed files (^D23).